AdobeDocs/experience-manager-core-components.en/help/using/text.md

 ![](assets/screen_shot_2018-01-11at141935.png)

 Used to check the spelling of the text content.
 Possible misspellings are underlined with broken, red lines.

+Further details about spell checking and customizing spell check dicitionaries can be found in the document [Configure the Rich Text Editor Plug-Ins](https://helpx.adobe.com/experience-manager/6-4/sites/administering/using/configure-rich-text-editor-plug-ins.html#adddict).

 ### Source Edit